-Welcoming your new fur baby into your home is one of the most exciting things that can ever happen to you, but through all the “oohing and ahhing” it’s important to remember how daunting it can be for a kitten leaving his kitty-momma and familiar surroundings for the first time.
+Welcoming your new fur baby into your home is one of the most exciting things that can ever happen to you.
+However, through all the “oohing and ahhing” it’s important to remember how daunting it can be for a kitten leaving his kitty-momma and familiar surroundings for the first time.

-Your first few weeks together will define your entire relationship and is crucial in shaping your kitties behaviour into adulthood, so make every effort to make sure it’s a positive experience.
+Your first few weeks together will define your entire relationship.
+It’s crucial in shaping your kitty’s behaviour into adulthood, so make every effort to make sure it’s a positive experience.

 There is lots of great advice out there – Here’s our starter ‘kit’ with best pet homecare advice on how to welcome a kitten, or any new cat, into your kitty furrr-iendly home.

-1. Be Prepared, and make sure you have everything you need – do you have a suitable litter tray, cosy bed, carry basket, kitten pen, the correct food, toys, cat flap?
+Make sure you have everything you need.
+Do you have a suitable litter tray, cosy bed, carry basket, kitten pen, the correct food, toys, cat flap?
 For more advice have a read here.

 Here’s wishing you and your new fur family and long and happy life together.